Khushitomar27/Library-Management/README.md

 # Library-Management

-This website is made using html and css
+this online library management system is made using html, css and javascript